Emergency Management Analyst – NA-42

 developing, delivering, maintaining, and tracking status of operational documentation, internal training, exercise participation, policy review, and special projects.
 The Emergency Management Analyst

-will provide support to NA-40, to include support of the readiness assurance planning and headquarters emergency management programs.
-This position will require extensive communication and coordination
+will provide support to NA-40, to include support of the Readiness Assurance Planning and Headquarters Emergency Management programs.
+This position will be located at the DOE Headquarters Forrestal Building.
+It will require extensive communication and coordination

 throughout NA-40 and with other DOE and NNSA stakeholders.
-The Emergency Management Analyst will assist in developing planning products to support operational policy to include policy reviews and executing
+The Emergency Management Analyst will assist in developing planning products to support operational policy to include policy reviews as well as executing

-special projects which will support the participation in the Emergency Management Enterprise in realworld events and exercises.
-These actions primarily consist of developing procedures, drafting documents,
+special projects which will support the participation in the Emergency Management Enterprise in real-world events and exercises.

-- Provide policy guidance, research, and analysis of major emergency management programs for the department.
+- Policy guidance, research, and analysis of major Emergency Management programs for the department.